davgra04/Dottizer/README.md

 ### Usage

-Make sure to have a black and white input image saved in your current directory as `input.png`.
-Running the `Dottizer.py` script will bring up the following GUI:
+Save a black and white image named `input.png` in your current directory.
+Then run the `Dottizer.py` script, and it will bring up the following GUI:

 ![Dottizer GUI](https://raw.githubusercontent.com/davgra04/Dottizer/master/UI_screenshot.png)